 Rick holds a B.A. from Michigan State University with honors, and a J.D. from the Vanderbilt University School of Law, having served as an Associate Editor of the Law Review.

-Andrew Reisman is a co-founder and principal of Arbor Ridge Partners.
+Andrew Reisman is as an Arbor Ridge Partners M&A Advisor.
 Andrew started his career as an attorney at an AmLAW 50 law firm before becoming the founder and CEO of ELIJAH – one of the premier digital forensics providers in the United States.
 As CEO of ELIJAH, Andrew undertook sever acquisitions as a growth strategy for ELIJAH.
 In addition, ELIJAH recently found itself on the other side of M&A where it divested its eDiscovery business unit to a private equity group in 2017.

 As a lawyer and legal technology business owner, Andrew has a deep understanding of the challenges that businesses face in formulating both growth strategies as well as exit strategies.
 Having bought and sold legal technology companies, Andrew understands the complexities of deal flow and pitfalls to be avoided.